Tag

 Step 5: Select the toggle beside Enable spam protection to turn it on.

-Messages that are identified as spam will go into a Spam & blocked folder that can be accessed from the three-line hamburger menu in the top-left corner of the Messages app (the one with three lines on top of each other).
+Messages that are identified as spam will go into a Spam & blocked folder that can be accessed from the three- hamburger menu in the top-left corner of the Messages app (the one with three lines on top of each other).

 How to report spam texts on Android